-The Corporation ranks third in the world in the landing gear manufacturing market, as well as in the landing gear and servomechanism repair and overhaul market.
-It is also one of the largest independent providers of repair and overhaul services for military aircraft landing gear.
-Héroux-Devtek's main competitors are Messier-Dowty, UTC Aerospace Systems ("UTAS"), Fokker and Liebherr.
+The Corporation ranks third in the world in the landing gear manufacturing market.
+It is also involved in the landing gear and servomechanism R&O market.
+It is also one of the largest independent providers of R&O services for military aircraft landing gear.
+Héroux-Devtek's main competitors are Safran Landing Systems, UTC Aerospace Systems ("UTAS"), Liebherr, Fokker (acquired by GKN in 2015) and AAR Corp.

-Management is of the opinion that the Corporation has a number of advantages over its competitors, such as its flexible and cost-effective management structure, its renowned quality and the reputation of its products and services, its international presence (North America and Europe) and its strong design engineering team.
+Management is of the opinion that the Corporation has a number of advantages over its competitors, such as its flexible and cost-effective management structure, its renowned quality and the reputation of its products and services, its international presence (North America and Europe) and its strong engineering team.